 Beacons rely on Bluetooth technology.
 A beacon is a Bluetooth signal transmitter that can be placed inside/at a real world location.
 Thanks to Bluetooth, Beacons can detect an app user that can then be targeted accordingly.
 Beacons are more useful for small range, highly granular targeting, usually between 1-50m, for example in an aisle of a store or in front of a check-in gate.
 Hardware (physical beacons) and its installation are required.
 Beacons also usually come with a software program and an online dashboard.

-We hope these tips helped you understand what is location based marketing and what are its common use cases.
+We hope these tips helped you understand what is location based mobile marketing and what are its common use cases!
 If you decide to give it a try, here is a list with the must-have features for a location based marketing provider.

 To find out more about how our platform can drive results for your business, contact PlotProjects today.
 You can try our demo app for free, or download one of our customer’s apps to see how it works.
 Don’t have an app?
 No problem.
 We can create a custom geofencing app using the PlotProjects technology.

 - PlotProjects SDK best features and tools

 - Beacon technology in retail – 9 strategies to boost sales

 - Geofencing companies – how to choose the right one